Best Diet for Military Macaw

 Military Macaw Nutritional Profile

 Every Military Macaw has nutritional demands driven by its 1.9-2.4 lbs (850-1100 grams) build, friendly energy, and expected 50-60 years lifespan.
 Getting the diet right from the start pays dividends in health and quality of life.
 Larger birds like Military Macaw need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Military Macaw to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Military Macaw to maintain plumage health and joint function.

 Life-Stage Feeding Guide for Military Macaw